tkepassport39/motivate/README.md

 ### For next:
 * keep a quote for the day
 * more quotes
-* how to add quotes -switch to append quotes
+* how to add quotes